What your kids need from you these holidays

 - Keep exercise and play top priority

-By embracing these ideas, you will increase the levels of connectedness your kids feel to you and your family, and allow your children to return to school in 2018 feeling refreshed and rejuvenated.
+By embracing these ideas, you will increase the levels of connectedness your kids feel to you and your family and allow your children to return to school feeling refreshed and rejuvenated.
 You never know, you may even enjoy the holidays more yourself!

 Thayer, R. E. (1996).
 The origin of everyday moods: Managing energy, tension, and stress.
 New York: Oxford University Press.

 Parent, J., Sanders, W., & Forehand, R. (2016).
 ‘Youth screen time and behavioral health problems: The role of sleep duration and disturbances’.
 Journal of Developmental & Behavioral Pediatrics, 37(4): 277-284.